MetOffice/lfric_core/documentation/source/pages/main.rst

 Components
 ----------

-Components are self-contained packages of code delivering infrastructure support or a library of functionality.
+The components directory contains packages of code delivering self-contained infrastructure support or libraries of functionality.
 Components may be dependent on LFRic infrastructure, but LFRic infrastructure should never depend on a component.
+Components may call out to other independent libraries.

 Some examples of components held in LFRic core can illustrate their
 role: